joshbegley/nyt-latest/README.md

 `The former defender "found it a pressure and a privilege" to provide for the next generation of women footballers`\
 https://nytimes.com/athletic/6070201/2025/01/21/jen-beattie-retirement-cancer-soccer-nwsl-wsl/

 **‘I Feel Rage, I Feel Sadness.’
-With Border Closed, Migrants Have Few Options.**\
+With Border Closed, Migrants Face Few Options.**\
-`On Monday, President Trump took action to seal the nation’s southern border and terminate the widely used CBP One app, leaving migrants in Mexico feeling desperate and disheartened.`\
+`On Monday, President Trump took action to close the nation’s southern border and terminate a widely used app.
+Many migrants expressed despair, and some moved to cross the border anyway.`\
 https://nytimes.com/2025/01/21/world/americas/trump-us-mexico-border.html